-The -table option can be used to pass mdrun a formatted table with user-defined potential functions.
+When user-defined potential functions have been selected in the .mdp file the -table option is used to pass mdrun a formatted table with potential functions.
 The file is read from either the current directory or from the GMXLIB directory.
 A number of preformatted tables are presented in the GMXLIB dir, for 6-8, 6-9, 6-10, 6-11, 6-12 Lennard Jones potentials with normal Coulomb.
+When pair interactions are present a seperate table for pair interaction functions is read using the -tablep option.